cmb69/advancedform_xh/README.md

 which caused the sending of mails to fail on several servers.
 Also special thanks to *knollsen* and *frase* for quickly pointing out serious regressions in Advancedform_XH 2.1.
+Very special thanks to *olape* for developing, and providing, the original SMTP support.

 And last but not least many thanks to
 [Peter Harteg](https://www.harteg.dk/), the “father” of CMSimple,